San Francisco Dog Bites Lawyer

 Rough Play

-When playtime gets too physical, a dog can feel threatened and may bite or snap in an attempt to defend itself from what it perceives as danger.
+Excessively rough play can make a dog feel threatened, prompting it to bite or snap in an attempt to defend itself from what it perceives as danger.

 Protective Instincts